 The tires are also durable and make the sled great for just about any surface; just make sure the front tire stays on the ground, as that is where your resistance is coming from.
 The back of the M1 does have a plate sleeve to load a bumper plate or two, just to ensure the sled’s front stays weighted down.

-Once you are finished with your sled workout, the M1 can be folded and put away to save space in your home gym.
-There is an optional wall mount for the Tank M1, to further allow more space saved in your gym.
+Another added benefit is that once you are finished with your sled workout, the M1 can be folded and put away to save space in your home gym.
+Lots of sleds can be bulky and take up a large footprint in your home gym, but there is an optional wall mount for the Tank M1 to further allow more space saved in your gym space.

 While this is one of the more expensive options on this list at just a little under $1,000, the Tank M1 is constructed well and solves a lot of problems with weight sleds in a home gym setting, and we think it is worth the price if you have it in your budget.